bengler/fronterr.js/README.md

+# Fronterr.js

-# The JavaScript companion to the fronterr pebble
+The JavaScript companion to the [fronterr](https://github.com/bengler/fronterr) pebble

 ## Usage: